 Claims involving actual wage losses are also in the Complex Track.

-Consult a lawyer for further explanation on this section.
+Consult a personal injury and ICBC lawyer for further explanation on this section.

 The Point System for measuring the claim: